SujayTalanki/SujayTalanki.github.io/index.md

 ## [Operational Expense (OpEx) Variance Analysis](https://github.com/SujayTalanki/OperationalExpenseVarianceAnalysis)
 * Background: The company had budgets for each operational expense (OpEx).
 If the actual expense for the quarter missed the budget, an accountant would leave a comment for the reason behind the
   "variance" (budget miss).
 I was tasked with categorizing the general reasons behind these variances.
 * Result: Applied unsupervised learning algorithms (NLP and Clustering) to create 10 evenly distributed categories that classified 20,000+ OpEx variance comments.
-This project allowed accountants and analysts to understand/analyze the reasons behind OpEx variances to prevent occurances in the future!
+This project allowed accountants and analysts. to understand/analyze the reasons behind OpEx variances to prevent occurances in the future!
-* Reduced workload by ~ 62% and achieved ~ 78% accuracy on hold-out set
+* Reduced workload significantly and achieved ~ 78% accuracy on hold-out set.
-* Developed a python pipeline (pandas, nltk, sentence_transformers, sklearn) that embedded sentences into vectors (BERT LLM) and utilized K-Means clustering to categorize OpEx variance comments
+* Developed a python pipeline (pandas, nltk, sentence_transformers, sklearn) that embedded sentences into vectors (BERT LLM) and utilized K-Means clustering to categorize OpEx variance comments.
 * Launched a local app (python: plotly and dash) to visualize the key phrases per category.
 This was used to help analysts summarize the content of the 20,000+ comments.

 **Workflow Diagram:**